Maths in Early Years

 In Nursery and Reception we focus on the basic maths skills such as 1:1 correspondence, counting, number recognition, knowing how many objects are in a set without having to count again and knowing what is 1 more/1 less than a given number.

 At Barton Moss school we use a maths resource called Numicon.
-The aim of Numicon is to make numbers real for children through them being able to see and touch them, providing a concrete object to represent each number.
-Using Numicon and other resources we teach the first skills of adding and subtracting and we expect children by the end of Reception to know their number bonds to 5 and 10.
+The aim of Numicon is to make numbers real for children by allowing them to see and touch them, providing a concrete object to represent each number.
+Using Numicon and other resources we teach the first skills of adding and subtracting and we expect children by the end of Reception to know their number bonds to 5 and then to 10.